 Congenital Heart Defects: Complications

-Most children and adults who have corrected congenital heart defects lead normal lives.
+Most children and adults who have corrected congenital heart defects lead healthy lives.
 But complications sometimes develop.

 These complications may start when the child is very young, or they may start in adulthood.